-NEW ORLEANS — A Fifth Circuit U.S. Court of Appeals panel on Feb.
-8 ordered the federal judge in Louisiana presiding over the multidistrict litigation court for suits over damages caused by the oil spill in the Gulf of Mexico that followed the April 20, 2010, explosion of the Deepwater Horizon oil rig to review an appeal brought by BP Exploration & Production Inc. over a finding that management fees paid by a claimant to its parent company are a fixed fee that should not be deducted from its variable income (BP Exploration & Production Inc. v.
-Claimant Id 100185315, No. 18-30331, 5th Cir., 2019 U.S. App.
-LEXIS 4007).
+NEW ORLEANS — A Fifth Circuit U.S. Court of Appeals panel on April 8 upheld a federal judge in Louisiana’s decision to not perform a discretionary review of a Court Supervised Claims Program’s (CSSP) appeals panel’s affirmation of a company’s $2.1 million award for damages stemming from the oil spill in the Gulf of Mexico that followed the explosion of the Deepwater Horizon oil rig, holding that the panel properly determined that a management fee paid by the claimant was a fixed cost (BP Exploration & Production Inc., et al. v.
+Claimant ID No. 100166533, No. 18-30644, 5th Cir., 2019 U.S. App.
+LEXIS 10273).

 GREENSBORO, N.C. — A federal judge in North Carolina on April 2 dismissed a remediation company from a lawsuit brought by residents who live near a booster station owned and operated by Colonial Pipeline Co., finding that the plaintiffs failed to allege that the remediation company owed them a duty when cleaning up a hydraulic oil spill in 2013 and that it breached that duty when performing its work and taking soil samples (Jackie Braswell, et al. v.
 Colonial Pipeline Co., et al., No. 18cv580, M.D.
 N.C., 2019 U.S. Dist.
 LEXIS 56349).